 - Only properly trained workers be allowed to control aerial lifts

-Not all contractors may use OSHA training but it is highly recommended that their safety standards are taken seriously.
-Even homeowners who may go onto their roof for cleaning or other reason understand when and how to use safety equipment.
+In a recently interview, John Anderson, a Denver roofing contractor, mentioned that “not all contractors may use OSHA training but it is highly recommended that their safety standards are taken seriously.
+Even homeowners who may go onto their roof for cleaning or other reason understand when and how to use safety equipment.”

 It is important that contractors use reliable, experienced workers on roofing projects, and that these workers are trained in fall prevention and safety.
 New crew members in training should be carefully monitored and not put into situations where a mistake could lead them or another worker into harm’s way.